 Before pursuing my Ph.D.
 I received a Bachelor's Degree (BA), with distinction, in Joint Honours Political Science and History from McGill University in 2014, followed by a Master of Arts (MA) in Political Science from McGill University in 2016, concentrating on international relations.
 I also have an intermediate-level knowledge of French.

 Alongside my academic work, I am passionate about teaching and issues of access, diversity, and inclusion, especially for first-generation, low-income (FLI) students.
 Growing up in a working-class community outside of Vancouver, BC, I didn't understand the benefits of, or aspire to, a college education until my family moved to the Greater Toronto Area (GTA) when I was 13.
-A trio of high school teachers encouraged me to apply to university, wherein I was lucky to find a number of friends and mentors who ushered me through the hidden curriculum.
+A trio of high school teachers encouraged me to apply to university, wherein I was lucky to find several friends and mentors who ushered me through the hidden curriculum.

-You can contact me at lkonken[@]princeton.edu or via the contact page of this website.
+You can contact me at lkonken[@]princeton.edu.